 To apply for a P.G. license, applicants must submit the following application materials and documentation.*

-*Please note that TBPG is authorized to accept copies of relevant licensing records such as academic transcripts and personal and professional reference statements that are provided directly to TBPG from another licensing board.
+*Please note that TBPG is authorized to accept copies of relevant licensing records such as academic transcripts that are provided directly to TBPG from another licensing board.
 However, other licensing boards may or may not be authorized by their respective statutes to provide such information to TBPG.
 The states of Alabama, Mississippi, Arkansas and Louisiana have agreed to provide license application documents to TBPG through the respective Reciprocity Agreement that has been established between their board and TBPG.

 Upon receipt of all required materials and fees, and having satisfied all requirements, the applicant shall be licensed and a unique Professional Geoscientist license number shall be assigned to the licensee.